amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .language-bash}

-To check that we’ve installed hurry.filesize properly, we can list all of the packages that we’ve installed via pip:
+To check that we’ve installed `hurry.filesize` properly, we can list all of the packages that we’ve installed via pip:

 ~~~
 pip list
 ~~~
 {: .language-bash}

+> ## Already installed
+> Your `pip install` command may report that hurry.filesize has already been installed.
+> We weren't sure how well the Internet would work during this workshop, so we pre-installed it during the setup.
+{: .callout}

 #### Incorporating a package (hurry.filesize) into our code

-Now that we’ve got hurry.filesize installed, how do we take advantage of the power that it offers?
+Now that we’ve got `hurry.filesize` installed, how do we take advantage of the power that it offers?
 By importing, that’s how!

 But we’ll import in a slightly different way, with a `from X, import Y` statement at the start of our code.